 Awareness of self, identification, and expression of emotions, self-regulation, and interaction with others.

-Receptive and expressive language (understanding, form, content or use).
+Receptive and expressive language (understanding, form, content, or use).
 This includes, but is not limited to, language (social communication), vocabulary, speech sound production, voice (nasality), or fluency.

 The general condition of the body or mind, especially in terms of the presence or absence of illness, injury, or impairments.

-The ability to perceive sound and/or the ability to see.
+The ability to see.